About Me

 Field Theory (QIFT)

-Option Pricing on NISQ Computers: Our first flagship paper from finQbit.
-We demonstrate a QNN approach for financial derivatives, benchmarked on IBM Fez, IQM Garnet, and Rigetti Ankaa-3.
+A QNN approach to pricing financial derivatives, benchmarked on real hardware — IBM Fez, IQM Garnet, IonQ Forte, and Rigetti Ankaa-3.

 Research